Susan Chin, FAIA, Hon. ASLA

 Erick Gregory, LEED AP

-Deputy Director, Urban Design Office, NYC Department of City Planning
+Chief Urban Designer and Director of Urban Design, NYC Department of City Planning

 President & CEO, Hudson Square BID